-Strategic Plan Priority Investment Area: Community Awareness and Advocacy: Public Awareness and Program Promotion.
+Strategic Plan Priority Investment Area: Community Awareness and Advocacy: Pub olic Awareness and Program Promotion.

-Strategic Plan Headline Community Results: This investment supports all headline Community results.

-Recommended Action: Authorization to negotiate and execute a service agreement with

-Print Dynamics, to print and prepare for distribution The Children's Trust's trilingual monthly Parenting Our Children newsletter, in a total amount not to exceed \$30,553.00, for a term of 12 months, commencing on October 1, 2023, and ending on

-September 30, 2024.

-Budget Impact: Funding in the amount of \$30,553.00 for this resolution is
+- Strategic Plan Headline Community Results: This investment supports all headline Community results. - Recommended Action: Authorization to negotiate and execute a service agreement with Print Dynamics, to print and prepare for distribution The Children's Trust's trilingual monthly Parenting Our Children newsletter, in a total amount not to exceed \$30,553.00, for a term of 12 months, commencing on October 1, 2023, and ending on September 30, 2024. - Budget Impact: Funding in the amount of \$30,553.00 for this resolution is projected to be available in FY 2023-2024.

 Description of Services: Print Dynamics will be responsible for printing, sorting, boxing, labeling, and preparing 64,075 copies of The Children's Trust's parenting newsletter to be distributed to over 60 locations throughout Miami-Dade.
-The newsletter is a trilingual publication (English, Spanish, and Haitian Creole) distributed to select sites, including afterschool programs, child care centers, faith-based institutions, and community outreach events.
+The newsletter is a trilingual publication (English, Spanish, and Haitian Creole) distributed to select sites, including after-school programs, child care centers, faith-based institutions, and community outreach events.